 That's because, for parents, their kids are their pride and joy.
 As a mom or dad yourself, you want only what's best for them.
-You want to make sure you can provide for them, even after you're gone, which is why you bought a life insurance policy.
+You want to make sure you can provide for them, even after you're gone, which is why a life insurance policy makes sense.

 But what about life insurance for kids?
 Have you considered getting a policy for them too?
 Most likely, you haven't even thought of it.